mjmaenner/disabilitymeasures/SQ-Adult/index.md

 Baron-Cohen, S., Richler, J., Bisarya, D., Gurunathan, N., & Wheelwright, S. (2003).
 The systemizing quotient: an investigation of adults with Asperger syndrome or high–functioning autism, and normal sex differences.
 Philosophical Transactions of the Royal Society of London B: Biological Sciences, 358(1430), 361-374.

+Baron-Cohen, S., & Wheelwright, S. (2004).
+The empathy quotient: an investigation of adults with Asperger syndrome or high functioning autism, and normal sex differences.
+Journal of autism and developmental disorders, 34(2), 163-175.

 Ling, J., Burton, T. C., Salt, J. L., & Muncer, S. J. (2009).
 Psychometric analysis of the systemizing quotient (SQ) scale.
 British Journal of Psychology, 100(3), 539-552.

-**Licence:** This measures is freely available in the appendix of the original empirical article and may be used with proper citation.
+**Licence:** This measures is available in the appendix of the original empirical article and may be used with proper citation.

 **Link to measure:** All test items are located in Appendix A of [(Baron-Cohen, Richler, Bisarya, Gurunathan, & Wheelwright, 2003)](http://rstb.royalsocietypublishing.org/content/royptb/358/1430/361.full.pdf)